gbrodman/order-tracking/README.md

 ## Prerequisites

+- Enable IMAP in GMail--go to the Settings page, then the "Forwarding and POP/IMAP" tab, then make sure IMAP is enabled
 - All addresses must contain a key that uniquely identifies which buying group the address belongs to.
 The default is a part of the group's address.
 - One must be able to run a headless browser with Selenium, either Chrome or Firefox.
 Chromedriver or geckodriver (respectively) must be on the user's PATH.
 - Python3